Skip to main content

 Purpose

-Penn supports the greening of urban areas, and especially in the greater Philadelphia region, by providing free trees to staff and faculty of the University of Pennsylvania and the University of Pennsylvania Hospital System.
+Penn supports urban greening, especially in the greater Philadelphia region, by providing free trees to University of Pennsylvania and the University of Pennsylvania Hospital System staff and faculty.

 Team